Sean Dyche: Building Burnley and beyond

 In those days it was stand up and be counted.
 I think there’s a balance to be found and knowing the people you’re working with is important as well, what kind of characters you’ve got.

-Managers now are under a bit more pressure to deliver more content, but in my opinion sometimes you have to strip that back, because it’s about delivering the right content.
-Players - human beings in general, in fact - can only take on so much.
+Managers now are under a bit more pressure to deliver more content, but in my opinion sometimes you have to strip that back, because it’s about delivering the content.
+Players – human beings in general, in fact – can only take on so much.

 Particularly in the last 15 minutes before they go out I’m giving very very basic information because the brain and emotions are already spinning.
 Less is more before kick off.